jarig/suton/README.md

 class NodeSettings(TonSettings):
     # define where docker-compose should connect to
     DOCKER_HOST = "ssh://root@<validator machine IP>"
+    # defines what env validator will use
+    TON_ENV = "net.ton.dev"
     # working directory on HOST machine for validator
     # Database, logs and configurations will appear there
     TON_WORK_DIR = "/data/ton-work"